ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Each experiment requires certain basic information to run (e.g., date, grid, physics suite).
 This information is specified in ``config_defaults.sh`` and in the user-specified ``config.sh`` file.
 When generating a new experiment, the SRW App first reads and assigns default values from the ``config_defaults.sh`` file.
 Then, it reads and (re)assigns variables from the user's custom ``config.sh`` file.

+For background info on ``config_defaults.sh``, read :numref:`Section %s <DefaultConfigSection>`, or jump to :numref:`Section %s <UserSpecificConfig>` to continue configuring the experiment.

 .. _DefaultConfigSection:

 Default configuration: ``config_defaults.sh``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
    This section provides background information on how the SRW App uses the ``config_defaults.sh`` file.
 It is informative, but users do not need to modify ``config_defaults.sh`` to run the out-of-the-box case for the SRW App.
-Users may skip to :numref:`Step %s <UserSpecificConfig>` to continue configuring their experiment.
+Therefore, users may skip to :numref:`Step %s <UserSpecificConfig>` to continue configuring their experiment.

 Configuration variables in the ``config_defaults.sh`` file appear in :numref:`Table %s <ConfigVarsDefault>`.
 Some of these default values are intentionally invalid in order to ensure that the user assigns valid values in the user-specified ``config.sh`` file.
 Any settings provided in ``config.sh`` will override the ``config_defaults.sh`` settings.
 There is usually no need for a user to modify the default configuration file.
 Additional information on the default settings can be found in the file itself and in :numref:`Chapter %s <ConfigWorkflow>`.